- CrustLab /

 - Other

 In this guide, we will take a deep dive into the dynamic history of the iGaming sector, analyze the market trend and growth prospects, and highlight some of the important things to know about the industry.
+Free trade policies and regulations played a key role in enabling the growth of online gambling companies.
+The iGaming ecosystem is complex and fragmented due to technical and legal challenges.

 What Is iGaming?

-iGaming is an off-shoot of the traditional gambling industry, whose history dates back several centuries.
+iGaming is an offshoot of the traditional gambling industry, whose history dates back several centuries.
 While popular gambling games have existed in various forms throughout history, the first known casino (the Ridotto) was opened officially in 1638 in Venice, Italy.

 Until about three decades ago, the only way to place a bet was to visit a physical casino, horse racing track, poker room, or studio.
 The movement that culminated in the iGaming industry today began in the 1990s with telephone betting.
 Bookmakers introduced an option that allowed people to place bets over the phone while a sports event was in progress.
 This introduced the concept of remote gambling without visiting a physical location, which was quickly adopted as the Internet gradually gained popularity.